 Playing online is very easy and similar to playing in a physical casino.
 If you are playing for money, first, you have to choose how much you want to bet.
 Bets take place via chips just like in a physical casino.
 Once the stake value is determined, the game begins with the distribution of two cards to each player.

 The dealer also receives two cards – one showing and the other facing down.
-Once everyone has been dealt their cards, you need to consider your next step, which can be one of five options: stand, hit, double down, split, or surrender.
+Once everyone has been dealt their cards, you need to consider your next step.
+It can be one of five options: stand, hit, double down, split, or surrender.

 Stand: If you are pleased with your bet, choose this option to keep your hand.
 Normally, players keep the cards when they make a sum of 16 to 21.